 - Poor miter gauge because of its wide miter slot.

-- A plastic clip holds the blade guard instead of screws, which is a major safety issue for a portable saw.
+- A plastic clip holds the blade guard instead of screws, which is a major safety issue for a portable device.

 - Its power on/off switch is hard to use and its stand has a cool design but is rather wobbly.

-The Craftsman Evolv table saw runs on a potent 15 amp motor which easily cuts through tough materials with its 10” table saw.
-The table saw includes hex keys, stand, anti-kickback pawls, push stick, miter gauge, blade guard assembly and 24T carbide tipped blade.
+The Craftsman Evolv runs on a potent 15 amp motor which easily cuts through tough materials with its 10” table saw.
+This saw includes hex keys, stand, anti-kickback pawls, push stick, miter gauge, blade guard assembly and 24T carbide tipped blade.

 Its advanced guarding system provides for better versatility and its upper guarding assembly is installed via a clamp and latching action.
 While the safe fence is quick release mounted for fast rip adjustment, its push button assembly simplifies the anti-kickback paw.